 The Golden Globes was once the biggest party in Hollywood.
 The event was a critical date in the industry’s calendar as it kicked off the glittering awards season, paving the way for the Oscars, the BAFTAS, and the SAGs.
 The outfits, as well as the winners, the losers, the speeches and the backstage gossip all had the power to shape cultural perspectives and set the movie industry agenda for the year.

 However, this year looked incredibly different.
-The Hollywood Foreign Press Association (HFPA) – the organisation who hosts the awards ceremony, came under criticism for failing to represent diversity in the film industry, and issues also surfaced about over how the winners were chosen.
-Consequently, NBC refused to broadcast the 2022 Golden Globes.
+The Hollywood Foreign Press Association (HFPA) – the organization who hosts the awards ceremony, came under criticism for failing to represent diversity in the film industry, and issues also surfaced about over how the winners were chosen.
+Consequently, NBC refused to broadcast the Golden Globes 2022.
 Celebrities declined their invitations.
 There was no red carpet, no fancy outfits and no famous host.
 Instead, a small ceremony was held at the Beverly Hilton Hotel, with winners being announced on the Golden Globes’ social media feed.

 To find out how audiences responded to this, we collected Twitter data that specifically mentioned the Golden Globes in the week after the 2021 and 2022 awards ceremonies.
 We then uploaded this social listening data into the Relative Insight platform and compared tweets from both time periods against each other.